MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/3 - Formatting The Model Inputs.md

 <h1 style="text-align: center;">Formatting The Model Inputs</h1>

-*Work in progress.
-This documentation should be completed by the end of September 2023.
-In the meantime, do not hesitate to [contact us](mailto:mathieu.seraphim@unicaen.fr) for more information.*

 In [PyTorch](https://pytorch.org/docs/1.11/), `Dataset` classes contain the logic necessary to load samples from a given dataset one item at a time, and are passed as argument to a `DataLoader` class to form batches.
 Typically, different subsets of a given dataset (i.e. the training, test, and sometimes validation sets) are each